dashohoxha/killercoda-scenarios/linux-cli/part1/step3.md

 Let's see some options of the command `ls`.

-1. List only some file:
+1. List only some files:

    `ls /bin`{{execute}}